AppsFlyerSDK/appsflyer-segment-android-plugin/Readme.md

 In v6.8.0 of the AppsFlyer SDK, we added the normal permission com.google.android.gms.permission.AD_ID to the SDK's AndroidManifest, to allow the SDK to collect the Android Advertising ID on apps targeting API 33.
-If your app is targeting children, you need to revoke this permission to comply with Google's Data policy.
+If your app is targeting children, you may need to revoke this permission to comply with Google's Data policy.
 You can read more about it [here](https://support.appsflyer.com/hc/en-us/articles/7569900844689).

 ### <a id="sdk_init"> 2.2)  Init AppsFlyer